 SUNY Erie takes pride in its rich diversity as our college community is comprised of students, faculty, and staff representing all corners of the state, country and world.
-We embrace the diversity of thought, identities, experiences, and expressions each member of our community brings to SUNY Erie and recognize that embracing this diversity is vital to our ability to truly carry out the mission and vision our Institution.
+We embrace the diversity of thought, identities, experiences, and expressions each member of our community brings to SUNY Erie and recognize that embracing this diversity is vital to our ability to truly carry out the mission and vision of our Institution.

 We invite you to join us on this exciting journey as we continue to empower students to transform their lives and positively impact the world.

 Erie Community College meets the needs of a diverse student body and contributes to regional economic vitality by providing high-quality, flexible, affordable and accessible educational programs committed to student success.

 Erie Community College will serve as an innovative learning resource by striving for universal access to lifelong learning, catalyzing economic and cultural development, and supporting a diverse and mobile student body.

 SUNY Erie Community College does not discriminate in admission, employment, or in the administration of any of its policies and programs on the basis of race, color, religion, national origin, age, sex, gender, gender expression, gender identity, pregnancy, disability, sexual orientation, familial status, military status, domestic violence victim status, predisposing genetic characteristics, veteran status, criminal conviction, or any other characteristics protected by law.
 The College adheres to all federal and state civil rights laws prohibiting discrimination in public institutions of higher education.